tigellus/Markdown/2. Review on Mechanical Ventilation/13. Weaning/Weaning.md

 * PaO2: 60 to 70 mmHg (50-60 mmHg for COPD) with FIO2<0.40
 * PaCO2: <45 mmHg or equal to the patient’s baseline PaCO2

+# ~Question 4
+Which of the following is not a component of weaning criteria?

+[WRONG] Negative inspiratory force
+[RIGHT] I:E ratio
+[WRONG] Minute volume
+[WRONG] Vital capacity

+# ~Question 3
+What should a patient’s minimum spontaneous tidal volume be in order to be successfully weaned from the ventilator?

+[WRONG] 3 ml/kg
+[WRONG] 20 ml/kg
+[RIGHT] >5ml/kg
+[WRONG] 15 ml/kg

 # Failure to Wean
 Continually evaluate the patient for signs of failed weaning: fatigue/exhaustion, hypoxia, hypoventilation, aggitation, hemodynamic instability, accessory muscle use
 * BP deviation of 20 mmHg or more